-Stretched over just 3,200 square kilometers, the Aosta Valley is chock-full of incredible mountaineering opportunities.
-Aside from the three aforementioned options, which are among the most popular, there are plenty of other great peaks to climb.
+Stretched over just 3,200 square kilometers, the Aosta Valley is chock-full of incredible hiking opportunities.
+Away from the aforementioned hotspots there are many others as well.

 Any trip to the Aosta Valley generally begins with a flight into either Geneva International Airport (GVA) or Turin’s international airport (TRN).
 From here, various starting points in the valley are only a few hours drive away.
 Many guides also will opt to meet you in either Turin or Chamonix.